sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Clients SHOULD use Dynamic Registration as per [[RFC7591]] to reduce manual labor and the risks of configuration errors.
 Dynamic Client Registration Management Protocol [[RFC7592]] MAY be used by Clients.

+This profile imposes the following requirements upon the Client Registration request:

+Initial access tokens
-An initial access token is REQUIRED for making the Client registration request.
+> The use of an initial access token is REQUIRED for making Client Registration requests.

+`grant_types`
+> When specified, the parameter `grant_types` MUST have value `authorization_code`.

+`jwks_uri` and `jwks`
-The Client metadata MUST use the `authorization_code` value for the `grant_type` setting and SHOULD use the `jwks_uri` setting rather than passing a JSON Web Key Set document by value using the `jwks` setting.
+> Clients SHOULD referencing their JSON Web Key (JWK) Set via the `jwks_uri` parameter rather than passing their JWK Set document by value using the `jwks` parameter, as it allows for easier key rotation.
+Also, the `jwks` and `jwks_uri` parameters MUST NOT both be present in the same request.

-The use of `subject_type` `pairwise` is highly recommended(?)
+`subject_type`
+> For cases where correlation of End-User's activities across Clients is not appropriate, the `subject_type` parameter MUST be set to `pairwise`.
+In other cases, the use of `pairwise` is RECOMMENDED unless the use of public identifiers is required.

 An example of a Client registration request: